 How exactly do you say river in Italian?

-In this lesson, we will take a look at the different words you can use to talk about a river in Italian and you will even learn a few expressions featuring this word.
+In this lesson, we will take a look at the different words you can use to talk about a river in Italian and you will even learn some expressions featuring this word.
 Read on to learn them all!

 How do you say river in Italian?

-Fiume is how you translate river into Italian.
+Fiume is how you write river in Italian.

 It is a masculine noun, so it uses the articles il (definite, the river), and un (indefinite, a river).

 Language: English / Italian